Last Updated on September 12, 2024 by Kieran Beckles

 Alaskan Klee Kai vs Miniature Husky: Price

-Alaskan Klee Kai can vary in price depending on coat colour and eye colour.
+Alaskan Klee Kai can vary in price depending on coat color and eye color.
 Generally speaking, you can expect to pay around $1500 to $3000 for an Alaskan Klee Kai puppy.
 If you see a Klee Kai pup available to buy for less than $1,000, it could be a scam.
 You can find a list of AKKAOA-approved Alaskan Klee Kai breeders here.
-They’ve signed up to the organisation’s code of ethics.
-It’s a good idea to visit your breeder, ask to see your puppy’s parents and proof of health checks before paying for your Alaskan Klee Kai dog.
+They’ve signed up to the organization’s code of ethics.
+It’s a good idea to visit your breeder and ask to see your puppy’s parents and proof of health checks before paying for your Alaskan Klee Kai dog.

 Miniature Huskies can cost from $500 to $3000 but the average Mini Husky should set you back around $1500.